• Skip to primary navigation

 Invitation to our Facebook group

-Come discuss making easy crochet sweater patterns and lots of other yarn-y projects and techniques in our Make & Do Crew Facebook group.
-Here thousands of helpful crocheters answer each others questions and share their stitches.
-Come join us!
+Come discuss crocheting sweaters and lots of other yarn-y projects and techniques in our Make & Do Crew Facebook group.
+Here, thousands of helpful crocheters answer each other’s questions and share their stitches.
+Join us!

 More Free Crochet Sweater Patterns + Tutorials